mets/METS-board/web documents/metsoverview.md

     digital object. `<file>` elements may be grouped within `<fileGrp>` elements, to provide for subdividing the files by object version.

-4.  [**Structural Map**](#structmap) - The structural map is the heart of a METS document and the only required section.
-It outlines a hierarchical structure for the digital object, and links the elements of that structure to content files and metadata that pertain to each element.
+4.  [**Structural Section**](#structSec) - The structural section contains the `structMap` elements that provide hierarchical organizations of the components of the digital object, and links the elements of that structure to content files and metadata that pertain to each element.
 Multiple structural maps are allowed.

 A more detailed explanation of each section and their inter-relations follows.